Chart Color Schemes

 Virginia has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Virginia's population is estimated at around 2,642 as of Nov 2025.
+As of Feb 2026, the population of the suburb of Virginia (Qld) is estimated at around 2,642 people.
 This reflects an increase of 247 people since the 2021 Census, which reported a population of 2,395 people.
-The change is inferred from the resident population of 2,621 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 31 validated new addresses since the Census date.
+The change is inferred from the resident population of 2,621, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 31 validated new addresses since the Census date.
 This level of population equates to a density ratio of 883 persons per square kilometer.
-Virginia's growth of 10.3% since the 2021 census exceeded the SA4 region (9.0%) and the national average, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration that contributed approximately 51.0% of overall population gains during recent periods.
+Virginia's growth rate of 10.3% since the 2021 census exceeded both the SA4 region (9.1%) and the national average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort.
-Future population trends indicate a median increase, with the area expected to expand by 135 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Future population trends indicate a median increase, with the suburb expected to expand by 120 persons to 2041, reflecting a gain of 1.4% in total over the 17 years.

 Frequently Asked Questions - Population